Special Atomic Demolition Munition: History and design

 At the time of the weapon's development, the existing Atomic Demolition Munition (ADM) was the T-4 Atomic Demolition Munition.
 Its transport required 4 men, each carrying a 40 lb section of the weapon.

 Development began in June 1960 and an interim Mark 54 Mod 0 (now called the B54-0) weapon was put into production in April 1963.
 Production of the B54 Mod 1 SADM began in August 1964.
 The weapon was 12 inch in diameter, 18 inch long, and weighed 58.5 lb.
-It included the warhead, a fuzing and firing system with a mechanical timer, a ferroelectric firing set and a sealed housing.
+It included the warhead, a fuzing and firing system with a mechanical timer, a ferroelectric firing set, and a sealed housing.
 The body was constructed with aluminum forgings and molded fiberglass, and foam-rubber insulation was used between the warhead and case.
-Dials were illuminated with a tritium-phosphor paint for easy night reading.
+Dials were illuminated with tritium-phosphor paint for easy night-reading.
 A housing for underwater emplacement was provided that included external controls.